Was Herbert W. Armstrong God's True Servant?

 If he said there are "conditions," it can't be by grace, because there is no such thing in the Scriptures as "conditional grace."
 To add anything to grace is to fall from grace.
 What happened if a member refused to do those "conditions" that HWA talked about?
 According to HWA (and his ministers that believed him), they would disqualify themselves from salvation and were.
 In other words, if members didn't do what he taught--and which he added to grace--they ended up out of his organization and headed toward the "lake of fire."
 Notice what he said in a 1979 Bible Study (copy with ESN): "We have to prove our obedience before we even get into it!" [the Kingdom of God] His many Co-Worker letters reveal how he would threaten loss of salvation if members didn't send him money.
 HWA's words makes it clear that he was teaching works are required for salvation.
 We cannot add to what Christ has already done for us in his one time, all-atoning sacrifice on the cross.
 (Hebrews 10:10) II Corinthians 6:1 says it is possible to receive God's grace "in vain."
 Vain means "empty, without results, useless."
 Can we not see that HWA's "saved by grace" ended up as a yoke of bondage?

 Herbert Armstrong left no written record or reliable witnessed testimony that he ever repented or expressed sorrow for the things he did.
-He was said to have been sitting in a chair, listening to the Ambassador College music tapes when he died.
+He was said to have been resting in his wife's favorite chair, listening to the Ambassador College music tapes when he died.
 He had plenty of time to repent as his failing health continued for some time.
 In fact, he was supposed to have appointed his successor nine days before he died, written a letter to the members one week before he died, made out a will four days before he died, gave instructions for his jet and Big Sandy College to be sold and his Autobiography Vol. 1 to be reprinted and Vol. 2 printed, plus he was able to play the piano almost to the end.
 Nothing mentioned of "confessing his sins."
 For the last ten years of his life many who were close to HWA wrote letters to him, pleading with him to start living the way of life he had preached for decades and to reconcile with his son, Garner Ted.